-With this RMK menu, you can unlatch the Talk keys of devices such as BP850, BP850S, ISS800, IBP10.
-Select Line, release all the latch of the Ethernet Beltpack and Speaker Station.
+With this RMK menu, you can unlatch the Talk keys of devices such as BP850, BP851, IBP10.
+Select Line, release all the latch of the Ethernet Beltpack.
 Select Wireless, release all the latch of the wireless Beltpacks.
-When the RMK is complete, the Normal screen is automatically displayed.

 RA Menu

 Figure.
 RA menu